with the students the idea that in many books, as well as in most

 activity they will look at some pictures taken at the game and will

-write some problems to go along with what they see in the pictures.
+write some math problems to go along with what they see in the pictures.

 Distribute a copy of the Get the Picture—Get the Story Activity Sheet to each student.